 These two changes should present an interesting and realistic challenge to the Red Army player: push hard irregardless of losses in order to conquer Berlin and East Europe already in 1944, but then risk to suffer so many losses that the post war recovery will be endangered due to lack of manpower (W.Dunn Jr. books were useful here, especially "Stalin's Keys to Victory: The Rebirth of the Red Army").
 Note that taking Berlin still triggers a 'Sudden Death' for the Axis, and an automatic Red Army victory.

 - The Kiev Military District Formation and some of its units have now slightly higher proficiencies, making it less likely that they will all go into reorganization on turn 1.
 Historically the Kiev M.D. offered the strongest resistance during Barbarossa.

 - Historical records show instead that the strained logistics severely slowed the Panzer

 spearheads once East of Minsk and the Dnepr.
-This is now modeled through an extensive use of during Summer 41 that will slow down Axis movement on roads and reduce Axis supply East of the Valdai Hills - Smolensk - Dnepr line.
+This is now modeled through an extensive use of refugee events during Summer 41 that will slow down Axis movement on roads and reduce Axis supply East of the Valdai Hills - Smolensk - Dnepr line.
 The area covered by refugee effects shifts further to the East in late Summer, and then disappears after the rain season.

 - As pointed out in Stahel's 'Kiev 1941', in EF v3.2 a substantial number of Panzer replacements arrive in September (when Hitler released an existing tank reserve) and are not in the replacement pool from the start as before.
 An aggressive, fast moving Axis will find his units depleted of light tanks in late August, but will receive reinforcements in time for a Fall offensive.